-When we start managing managers, our role’s nature also changes, and we need to adapt to its new aspects.
+One of the biggest challenges we experience when we start managing managers, is accepting our role’s nature also changes, and we need to adapt to its new aspects.

 On the one hand, we are no longer very close to operations.
 Not only are we not able to touch and see everything the team does, moreover, we also should not interfere much so that the team’s manager can establish their authority and organization of work.
 This is a point I completely missed the first time I built a team and appointed a manager for that team.
 My participation in everything the team did, made them very dependent on me and had profoundly adverse effects when I eventually left the company.